-Regions - Provides legal opinions on Microsoft Cloud services compliance with various the laws of various countries.
-Specific countries include Australia, Czech Republic, Germany, Poland, Romania, Spain, and the United Kingdom.
+Regions: Provides legal opinions on Microsoft Cloud services compliance with various the laws of various countries.
+Specific countries include Australia, Canada, Czech Republic, Denmark, Germany, Poland, Romania, Spain, and the United Kingdom.

 Links to the Microsoft Trust Center, which provides more information about security, compliance, and privacy in the Microsoft Cloud.
 This includes information about the capabilities in Microsoft Cloud services that you can use to address specific requirements of the GDPR, documentation helpful to your GDPR accountability and to your understanding of the technical and organizational measures Microsoft has taken to support the GDPR.

 This new feature lets you save (or pin) documents so that you can quickly access them on your My Library page.
 You can also set up notifications so that Microsoft sends you an email message when documents in your My Library are updated.
 For more information, see the My Library section in this article.